 Meanwhile, we were too busy with other projects, including our duo Future Probing session for the Nottingham Trent University, and nearly lost any hope to do something with the MyFutures team.
-But the idea didn’t completely sink and eventually we have prepared and run this session!
+Fortunately, the idea didn’t completely sink and eventually we have prepared and run this session!

 The session itself was extremely short, and also combined with other activities (such as presentation of the three key ‘cases’ that were researched by the consortium’s teams (below you can see a moment of one such presentation):